| |||||||

 Rear view showing two entry points

-Telephone model ST1301 (base plate holes have no mesh) and ST1401
+Telephone model ST1301 has a base plate with holes that have no mesh,

 Internal view of the body exposing the angled contact